-level shifts into the conduction band.
-The results for phosphorus doped a-Si as obtained from FSCF calculations are given in Fig. 3.
-The energy of the HOMO levels are displayed as a function of the inverse distance of dopant pairs.
+The HOMO level in phosphorus doped a-Si, localized on P impurities is a deep level.
+The LUMO level shifts into the conduction band.
+The resulted for phosphorus doped a-Si as obtained from FSCF calculations are given in Fig. 4.
+The energies of the HOMO levels are displayed as a function of the inverse distance of dopant pairs.
 A simple linear relationship has been found between the HOMO energy and the inverse distance of the impurities.
-Furthermore, the slope of the best fit line is the same for nitrogen doped ta-C and for phosphorus doped a-Si.
+Furthermore, the slope of the best-fit line is the same for nitrogen doped ta-C and for phosphorus doped a-Si.